turingschool/curriculum/source/projects/idea_box.markdown

 {"idea_title"=>"story", "idea_description"=>"a princess steals a spaceship"}
 ```

+So we learn that the hash returned by `params` has keys `idea_title` and `idea_description`.
+Those names come the tags we defined in the HTML form.

+#### Using the Form Data

-Now we can use the keys that we see here to give our new idea what it needs:
+Now we can use those keys in the code:

 ```ruby
 post '/' do